Thursday, November 30, 2023

 For both Charlotte and Lou, their grandmother's stories lead them to ask many questions.
 Lou questions how "Canadian citizens - be forced to live in barns with no toilets or showers, and to eat terrible food?"
 Charlotte wonders "What would happen if these stories were never told?
 People silenced, the past forgotten.
 Would something like this happen again?
 To a different group of people?
 In another place or time?"

-Obaasan's Boots is a poignant, short novel that successfully brings the reality of the Japanese internment to young readers and asks them to seriously think about what happened over eighty years ago and to consider how would they have responded?
-With fear?
+Obaasan's Boots is a poignant, short novel that successfully brings the reality of the Japanese internment to young readers and asks them to seriously think about what happened over eighty years ago and to consider how they would have responded.
+Would they have responded with fear?
 Or with understanding and love like that of Mrs. Beck?

 The authors have included several black & white photographs, a Historical Timeline, and a Glossary.